Bushido

 elements is the game's incorporation of the Japanese honor code of Bushido.

-During the story mode, players are encouraged to battle honorably by adhering to
+During the game's innovative Story mode, players are encouraged to battle honorably by adhering to

 certain rules within combat.
 Actions such as "attacking from behind" will